Nick McKeown: Awards and distinctions

 In 2000, the Institute of Electrical and Electronics Engineers (IEEE) Communications Society Stephen O. Rice Prize for the best paper in communications theory went to a paper on "Achieving 100% Throughput in an Input-Queued Switch", which McKeown co-authored with Adisak Mekkittikul, Venkat Anantharam and Jean Walrand.
 The paper discussed dealing with the problem of head-of-line blocking using virtual output queues.

 McKeown holds an honorary doctorate from ETH Zurich.
 He is a Distinguished Alumnus of Electrical Engineering at University of California, Berkeley.
 In 2012, McKeown received the ACM Sigcomm "Lifetime Achievement" Award "for contributions to the design, analysis, and engineering of high-performance routers, resulting in a major impact on the global Internet".
-McKeown was elected to the US National Academy of Engineering in 2011.
+McKeown is a member of the National Academy of Engineering, the American Academy of Arts and Sciences (AAAS), and the National Academy of Inventors.
 He is a Fellow of the Royal Academy of Engineering (UK), a Fellow of the IEEE and the Association for Computing Machinery (ACM).
 In 2005, he was awarded the Lovelace Medal from the British Computer Society where he gave a lecture on "Internet Routers (Past Present and Future)".
 The citation described him as "the world's leading expert on router design."
 In 2009, he received the IEEE Koji Kobayashi Computers and Communications Award.
 In 2015 he shared the NEC C&C Award with Martin Casado and Scott Shenker for their work on SDN.
-In 2021, McKeown was awarded the IEEE Alexander Graham Bell medal for exceptional contributions to communications and networking sciences and engineering.
+In 2021, McKeown was awarded the IEEE Alexander Graham Bell Medal for exceptional contributions to communications and networking sciences and engineering.
+McKeown was awarded the 2025 Marconi Prize.
 At Stanford he has been the STMicroelectronics Faculty Scholar, the Robert Noyce Faculty Fellow, a Fellow of the Powell Foundation and the Alfred P. Sloan Foundation, and recipient of a CAREER award from the National Science Foundation.

-Vint Cerf and McKeown created two entertaining videos to introduce Cerf at conferences.
+Vint Cerf and McKeown created two entertaining videos to introduce Cerf at conferences (Video 1 and Video 2).
 McKeown performed at the TED 2006 Conference in Monterey, where he took the stage to juggle while reciting Pi.
 McKeown was an international swimmer and competed for Great Britain in the 1985 World Student Games in Kobe, where he swam 100m breaststroke.